cesanta/mjs/README.md

 Thus, only functions with a up to four simple arguments (`int`, `double`, `char *`, `void *`) are supported.
 In order to import more complex functions (e.g. that uses structures as arguments), write wrappers.

+MJS FFI is a unique feature.
+In majority of cases, it makes it unnecessary to use engine API for embedding. `ffi()` the functions you need directly from C!

 ## Callbacks